CruxGarden/api/README.md

 ## What is Crux Garden?

-At its most fundamental level, Crux Garden is a model of how ideas manifest and develop over time.
-It is a pattern of mind and memory that exists independent of medium, though we have made it into an open-source technology for the modern web.
+Crux Garden is a model of how ideas manifest and develop over time.
 The heart of the Crux Garden model is the **Crux**, an atomic representation of an idea.
 In our implementation, a Crux can be text, media, code, or any digital content worth preserving.
 But Cruxes, just like ideas, don't exist in isolation.
 Ideas have origins.
 They lead to new ideas.
 They evolve.
 And often, they randomly connect.
 So it is with Cruxes.
 In Crux Garden, there are four types of relationships Cruxes can have with each other.
 These are called **Dimensions**:

 - **GATES** — Cruxes which influenced or inspired a Crux; its origins and sources.
 - **GARDENS** — Cruxes which emerged or grew from a Crux, its creations and consequences.